A new formula for Lazard's correspondence for finite braces and pre-Lie algebras: From finite braces to Pre-Lie algebras

 To show that $(a+b)\cdot c =a\cdot c+b\cdot c$ it suffices to prove that We may consider a vector $V_{{\frac 1{2^{n}}}a, {\frac 1{2^{n}}}b, c}$ obtained as in Notation $1$ from products of elements ${\frac 1{2^{n}}}a$, ${\frac 1{2^{n}}}b$, $c$.

 By Lemma \ref{fajny} (applied several times) every element from the set $E(2x, 2y, z)$ can be written as a linear combination of elements from $E(x, y, z)$, with coefficients which do not depend on $x, y$ and $z$.
+We can assume that these coefficients belong to $\mathbb F_{p}$ since $pa=0$ for every $a\in A$ (we use integers to represent elements of $\mathbb F_{p}$ in the modular arithmetic).
 We can then organize these coefficients in a matrix, which we will call $M=\{m_{i,j}\}$, so that we obtain

 Notice that elements from $E(x,y, z)$ (and from $E(2x, 2y, z)$) which are shorter appear before elements which are longer in our vectors $V_{x,y, z}$ and $V_{2x, 2y, z}$.
 Therefore by Lemma \ref{fajny} it follows that $M$ is an upper triangular matrix.